XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 [![Figure 8: Ledger is Validated When Supermajority of Peers Calculate the Same Result Result](img/consensus-declare-validation.png)](img/consensus-declare-validation.png)

-_Figure 8: Ledger is Validated When Supermajority of Peers Calculate the Same Result — Servers compare their calculated ledger with the hashes received from chosen validators.
-If not in agreement, the server must re-calculate or retrieve the correct ledger._
+_Figure 8: Ledger is Validated When Supermajority of Peers Calculate the Same Result — Each server compares its calculated ledger with the hashes received from its chosen validators.
+If not in agreement, the server must recalculate or retrieve the correct ledger._

 Servers in the network recognize a ledger instance as validated when a supermajority of the peers have signed and broadcast the same validation hash <a href="#footnote_7" id="from_footnote_7"><sup>7</sup></a>.
 Going forward, transactions are applied to this updated and now validated ledger with sequence number N+1.